Is Masturbation Addiction Possible? Symptoms, Causes, and Treatment

 • Exploration of own sexuality

-• Insights about bodily responses to pleasure
+• Insights about bodily responsesย to pleasure

+Many people often wonder, โ€˜Is masturbation addiction real?โ€™ Well, unfortunately, it is.
 When masturbation starts interfering with daily life, it may be indicative of masturbation addiction.
 This addiction, also known as compulsive sexual behavior disorder (CSBD) , is characterized by an inability to control or resist the urge to masturbate, leading to negative consequences in various aspects of life.

 Alteration in masturbation habits can be due to the biochemical process of masturbation itself, which involves the activation of the brain’s reward system, leading to the release of neurotransmitters such as dopamine, responsible for the sensation of pleasure.